SvDvorak/svdvorak.github.io/cv.md

 <br />
 <br />

-### Unnanounced Project
+### Kathy Rain 2
-Continuing as principal programmer for Clifftop's next project, currently in production.
+I've been continuing as principal programmer for Clifftop's next project, Kathy Rain 2.
+We're still using Unity together with Adventure Creator and my tasks are similar but since KRDC I've greatly improved our toolchain.
+For KR2 I've also worked more on visual effects such as dynamic lighting and reflections.
 <br />
 <br />